Hexagram 59:

 zhēnto persist; be loyal, dedicated, resolved

 Dispersion.
 Success.
 Religious forces are needed to overcome the egotism that divides men.
 The common celebration of great rites was the means the ancient rulers employed to unite people.
-Cooperation in great general undertakings dissolves barriers.
+Cooperation in general great undertakings dissolves barriers.

 Image